M320 Grenade Launcher Module: Design

 The M320 can fire all NATO high-explosive, smoke, and illumination grenades.
-Its breech opens to the side, allowing it to fire a variety of newer rounds which are longer, in particular certain non-lethal rounds, such as Defense Technology's "eXact iMpact" non-lethal sponge grenades.
+Its breech opens to the side, allowing it to fire a variety of newer rounds that are longer, in particular certain non-lethal rounds, such as Defense Technology's "eXact iMpact" non-lethal sponge grenades.
 The M320 operates in double-action mode, with an ambidextrous safety.
 In case of misfire, the M320 operator merely has to pull the trigger again.
 The M203 used a single-action mode, which cocks the weapon as the barrel is opened.
 The M203 operator has to open the barrel by unlocking it and pushing forward to cock the weapon and then re-close the barrel, then pull the trigger again.
 The problem with this is that in opening the barrel, the grenade is designed to eject and the operator must ensure that it does not fall to the ground.

 The M320 is one of two 40 mm grenade launchers capable of firing Pike Missile (developed by Raytheon) without modification—the other being the FN EGLM (Enhanced Grenade Launching Module) developed for the FN SCAR.

 Nonetheless, the weapon's introduction was not without criticism: